anki-code/xonsh-cheatsheet/README.md

 #### Install xonsh on macOS or Linux using conda

+*Here is the real life example but mostly created for educational reasons.
+See the best way to install xonsh in the next section.*

 You can use [Conda](https://docs.conda.io/en/latest/) (or faster replacement - [mamba](https://mamba.readthedocs.io/en/latest/)) with [Conda-forge](https://conda-forge.org/) to install and use xonsh.

 ```xsh